 Most of its parts, especially the highest loops, require the use of a high-clearance four-wheel drive vehicle.
 Rental services for off-highway vehicles are being offered by surrounding towns.
 Most portions of the Alpine Loop become inaccessible during winter season.

-Activities on Alpine Loop
+Activities near Alpine Loop

 Each town mentioned above has its own offering of recreational activities.
-Silverton is known to many as a top winter destination and is great for skiing, sledding and snowmobiling.
+Silverton is known to many as a top winter destination and is great for expert skiing, sledding and snowmobiling.
 It becomes a great spot for ATV/OHV riding, fishing, hiking, camping, and horseback riding among many others during summer time.

 Ouray offers rich history, dreamy mountain peaks and some heavenly hot springs.
 Lake City on the other hand offers great nightlife, theatre plays, historic tours, shopping districts in addition to enjoying its raw nature.